Richie911/code-review/README.md

 - [ ] CI/CD integration (auto-review on PR creation)
 - [ ] Team learning (improve AI from historical decisions)
 - [ ] Multi-language expansion (specialized frameworks)

-See [ABOUT.md](./ABOUT.md) for the full project story and development journey.

 ## 📄 License